-In additon to the basic temperature presets, some irons can regulate temperature and steam for different fabric types
+In addition to the basic temperature presets, some irons can regulate temperature and steam for different fabric types

-The higher the wattage the quicker the iron heats up
+The higher the watts the quicker the iron heats up

 Longer cords (up to 3 metres) will give more flexibility when ironing larger items